mako-framework/docs/06_learn_more/00_caching.md

 --------------------------------------------------------

-The cache class provides a simple and consistent interface to the most common caching solutions:
+The cache library provides a simple and consistent interface to the most common caching solutions:

 * APC
 * Database